-Before a foreign corporation (one organized anywhere other than Delaware) may do business in Delaware, Delaware law requires that it qualify to do business in the State.
+Delaware law requires that before a foreign corporation (one organized anywhere other than Delaware) may do business in Delaware, it must qualify to do business in the State.
 The qualification is generally required to be made whether the business proposed to be done in the State will be conducted through or by branch offices, agents, or representatives in Delaware.

-For a foreign corporation, the process of qualifying to do business in Delaware entails paying a fee and filing with the Delaware Secretary of State a certificate from its jurisdiction of incorporation evidencing its corporate existence and a statement setting forth (i) the name and address of the foreign corporation's registered agent in Delaware, (ii) the assets and liabilities of the foreign corporation as of a date within six months of the filing date, and (iii) the business the foreign corporation proposes to do in the State and a statement that it is authorized to do that particular business in its jurisdiction of incorporation.
-To maintain its qualification, a foreign corporation is required to file an annual report on or before the 30th day of June in each year.
+For a foreign corporation, the process of qualifying to do business in Delaware entails paying a fee and filing with the Delaware Secretary of State a certificate from its jurisdiction of incorporation (translated, if necessary) evidencing its corporate existence and a statement executed by an authorized officer setting forth (i) the name and address of the foreign corporation's registered agent in Delaware, (ii) the assets and liabilities of the foreign corporation as of a date within six months of the filing date, and (iii) the business the foreign corporation proposes to do in the State and a statement that it is authorized to do that particular business in its jurisdiction of incorporation.
+Subsequent changes of corporate name or of business to be conducted in the State require the filing of a subsequent certificate within 30 days.
+To maintain its qualification, a foreign corporation on or before the 30th day of June in each year.
 Once the foreign corporation meets the qualification requirements, the Delaware Secretary of State issues a certificate of qualification, which is prima facie evidence of the right of the foreign corporation to do business in Delaware.
-When a foreign corporation registers to do business in Delaware, the corporation consents to the general jurisdiction of Delaware courts.

 Delaware law provides for a number of exceptions to the requirement of qualification.
-Qualification is not required where a foreign corporation merely (i) is in the mail order business accepting orders outside of Delaware and filling them with goods shipped into Delaware; (ii) employs salespersons to solicit orders in Delaware, with all orders approved and all goods shipped from outside Delaware, and with no sales, repairs, or replacements made from stock located in Delaware; (iii) delivers equipment to locations within Delaware pursuant to a contract made outside Delaware, where installation of the equipment requires skilled supervision and such supervision is furnished pursuant to the contract; (iv) is engaged in Delaware in business activities that are wholly interstate in character; (v) is an insurance company; (vi) creates, as borrower or lender, or acquires evidences of debt, mortgages, or liens on property; or (vii) secures or collects debts or enforces any rights in property securing the same.
+Qualification is not required where a foreign corporation merely (i) is in the mail order business accepting orders outside of Delaware and filling them with goods shipped into Delaware, (ii) employs salespersons to solicit orders in Delaware, with all orders approved and all goods shipped from outside Delaware, and with no sales, repairs, or replacements made from stock located in Delaware, (iii) delivers equipment to locations within Delaware pursuant to a contract made outside Delaware, where installation of the equipment requires skilled supervision and such supervision is furnished pursuant to the contract, (iv) is engaged in Delaware in business activities that are wholly interstate in character, (v) creates, as borrower or lender, or acquires evidences of debt, mortgages, or liens on property, or (vi) secures or collects debts or enforces any rights in property securing the same.
+Qualification is also not required where a foreign corporation is an insurance company.